tradingstrategy-ai/tradingview-defi-strategy/README.md

 - Have 100% control of your strategy market data and live execution
 - [Low trading fees on efficient decentralised markets](https://tradingstrategy.ai/blog/most-efficient-market-is-on-a-public-blockchain-and-decentralised)
 - Convert your trading algorithm to a on-chain fund
-- Benefits of rich Python quant finance libraries like `pandas_ta` and `quantmetrics`
+- Benefits of rich Python quant finance libraries like `pandas_ta` and `quantmetrics`=

-This example repository was made for Avalanche Summit II workshop.

 ## About the example strategy

 The example strategy is a simplified [Bollinger band](https://github.com/tradingstrategy-ai/tradingview-defi-strategy) strategy.
-**Whether it makes profit or not is outside the scope of the example.** You can use it as a base for your own strategies.
+**Whether it makes profit or not is outside the scope of the example.** The strategy is not optimised at all and parameters are picked more or less by a gut feeling.
+Please use this example as learning material and base for your own strategies.

 - Use Bollinger Band's to determine entrys and exists
 - Long only - suitable for [DEX spot markets](https://tradingstrategy.ai/glossary/spot-market)